siddarthkrishna10/Football_Transfers/README.md

 - This is not the finalised version.
 As the weeks go by and as I learn new skills, I will keep adding to this repository.
 I will keep tweaking the code, playing with the model, adding more feature and updating this documentation as frequent as I can.
 - The dataset I'll be using here is from Kaggle.
 Click [here](https://www.kaggle.com/vardan95ghazaryan/top-250-football-transfers-from-2000-to-2018) for the Kaggle link.
 And I'd like to thank Vardan; for creating this excellent dataset.
 - I would love it if you - the reader, has any comments or suggestions about anything.
 I'm a student and I intend to be one even after I graduate.
-- The code is all Python 3.7 and I use PyCharm Community Edition as my IDE.
+- The code is all in Python 3.7 and I use PyCharm Community Edition as my IDE.

 _Now let's dive in!_